Issues with Synchronization

 You should also ensure that the BITS service and the WSUS service are set to start automatically on reboot.

 The number of updates that are approved on a parent upstream server does not match the number of approved updates on a replica server

 This might occur if you have changed language settings on the parent upstream server after first synchronizing with the old language settings.
 For more information see "Listinactiveapprovals" in Manage WSUS 3.0 SP2 from the Command Line.

 The last catalog synchronization failed

 If your last catalog synchronization failed and you see event ID 10021 or ID 10022, check your upstream server and proxy settings in the WSUS administration console (Options, then Update Source and Proxy Server).

 A WSUS 2.0 replica times out when synchronizing

 In some cases WSUS 2.0 replica servers time out during synchronization.
 This issue has been fixed in WSUS 2.0 Service Pack 1 and in WSUS 3.0.
-See KB 910847, "Time-out error when approving multiple updates on Microsoft WSUS Server" (http://go.microsoft.com/fwlink/?LinkId=86496) for more information.
+For more information, see article 910847, in the Microsoft Download Center.